Poznavayka/Poznavayka/README.md

-- 👋 Hi, I’m @Poznavayka
+- 👋 Hi, I’m HAckerRel
-- 👀 I’m interested in ...
+- 👀 I’m interested in Roblox and Gorilla Tag
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Scripting
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me ...
+- 📫 How to reach me discord

 <!---
 Poznavayka/Poznavayka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.